hunter-cameron/Bioinformatics/README.md

 Bioinformatics
 ==============

-A collection of scripts I wrote (am writing) that are tailored to the bioinformatic tasks I needed to do while working for the Dangl lab at UNC-Chapel Hill.
+A collection of scripts I wrote (am writing) that are tailored to the bioinformatic tasks I need to do while working for the Dangl lab at UNC-Chapel Hill.

 ==============